Image

 • The suspension of your driving privileges, which can be anywhere from one to five years

-• You must install and maintain, at your own expense, a breath alcohol ignition interlock device (BAIID).
+• You must install and maintain, as well as pay for, a breath alcohol ignition interlock device (BAIID).
 This keeps someone from starting a vehicle if their BAC is over a certain limit.

 • Mandatory participation in a drug/alcohol treatment program